AntMouss/Novelties-detection-project/README.md

 ### with Shell

-make sure that you have pip for python 3.8 install on your machine else you can use the following commands for pip installation:
+make sure that you have pip for python 3.8 installed on your machine else you can use the following commands for pip installation:

 ```bash